 The first benefit to buying a hybrid or electric car is being kind to the environment.
 You can also save yourself some money on gas if you are driving a hybrid or an electric car.
 Electric motors are three times as efficient as gas engines and they are just as zippy and fun to drive.
 The only limitation to truly electric vehicles is that they need to be charged frequently.

 If you are going to be driving farther each day than just a normal work commute, you will probably want to buy a hybrid car.
-Hybrid cars still use gasoline, but they also leverage the power of electric driving, making them far more fuel-efficient than a regular gasoline engine.
-Being freed from the requirement to charge your car is sometimes necessary if you are not just simply commuting to work each day or driving back and forth to the store.
+Hybrid cars still use gasoline.
+However, they also leverage the power of electric driving.
+This makes them far more fuel-efficient than a regular gasoline engine.
+Being freed from the requirement to charge your car is sometimes necessary.
+Especially if you are not just simply commuting to work each day or driving back and forth to the store.

-There is the additional possibility if you are not needing a fully hybrid car or a fully gas-powered engine.
-You can select a Mild Hybrid and get the benefits of a high-voltage battery that will allow minimal low-speed mobility with regards to stops and starts.
+There is an additional possibility if you are not needing a fully hybrid car or a fully gas-powered engine.
+You can select a Mild Hybrid.
+Thereby getting the benefits of a high-voltage battery that will allow minimal low-speed mobility with regards to stops and starts.
 Basically, this is a gas-powered car that gets an extra boost from a rechargeable battery and an electric motor.

-All of these options can save you money on running costs and can help you to save the environment every day while you are driving.
+All of these options can save you money on running costs.
+It can also help you to save the environment every day while you are driving.

 Buying a Hybrid or Electric Car Online